 Is your camp certified?
 We are accredited by the American Camp Association and are members of the Christian Camp and Conference Association.
 In addition, certified instructors lead most of our skill, adventure, and wilderness programs.

 Is Camp Ridgecrest a Baptist Camp?
 We are owned and operated by Lifeway Christian Resources of the Southern Baptist Convention.
 We have campers coming from all denominations, and do not get into particular denominational doctrine.
 We have a Morning Watch time for each age group after breakfast, and cabin devotions in the evening, as well as Sunday worship services.
 All campers participate in “Quiet Times” each morning as well.
 We have a spiritual theme each summer that we follow geared to enhance and focus spiritual growth.
 Can we send our child to camp via airplane?
-Yes, the Asheville airport is served by US Air and by Delta.
+Yes, the Asheville airport is served by several airlines.
 We have a representative stationed at the airport throughout the day on opening and closing days.
 Due to the distance to and from camp from other airports, we are unable to transport campers to and from these locations.

 Where can we stay when we bring our camper to and from camp?
 The camp is not equipped to house and feed parents (or friends) of campers.
 However, there are accommodations in Ridgecrest, Black Mountain, and Asheville.
 This listing is found in our Lodgingsection.